Tel: +44 (0)1223 333893, Fax: +44 (0)1223 333840, E-mail: firstname.lastname@example.org

 Huw Naylor (Research Assistant and Lab Manager)

-Rob Tetley (Wellcome Trust Program in Developmental Biology PhD Student)
+Tara Finegan (Wellcome Trust and University of Cambridge Programme in Developmental Biology PhD student)

 Wellcome Trust, BBSRC, Newton Trust